kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 Click Next to see how the environment change in the local frame.

-Similar things happens when we execute line 14 to calculate the `speed`.
-This time, Python gets the value for `diameter`, `tire_size` from the *global* frame.
-On the other hand, Python gets the value of `gear_ratio` and `cadence` from the local frame.
-You may not noticed that actually in this expression, we access the constant `math.pi` even in our earlier version of the code.
+Similar things happen when we execute line 14 to calculate the `speed`.
+This time, Python gets the values for `diameter` and `tyre_size` from the *global* frame.
+On the other hand, Python gets the values of `gear_ratio` and `cadence` from the local frame.
+You may not have noticed that, actually, in this expression, we access the constant `math.pi`, even in our earlier version of the code.
 If you observe carefully, the name `math` is located in the global frame.
-This is because our `import math` statement is outside of the function.
+This is because our import math statement is outside of the function.
 Any code outside of any function is executed in the global frame.
-This is also the reason why we import the name `math` in the global frame.
-The reason is that more than one functions may make use of the math functions and constants.
-If we import the library `math` inside of each function, we have to do multiple import.
+This is also the reason why we import the name math in the global frame.
+The reason is that more than one function may make use of the math functions and constants.
+If we import the library math inside of each function, we would have to do multiple imports.

 ## Variable Shadowing